 Case No. 1

 This 28 year old Japanese woman suffered from alopecia areata for 5 years.
 Note the large, readily visible bald patch on the back of her scalp.
 Numerous treatments had not worked for her.
-She began applying wheatgrass extract several times a week, and just four months after commencing treatment, (twice weekly), her hair had recovered completely.
+She began applying wheatgrass extract twice a week, and after just four months treatment, her hair recovered completely.

 Case No. 2

-It may take a year for the hair to recover, but in most cases, perseverance has worked well.
-Time has taught me that “less is best” when wheatgrass is used for healing.
-Had this child been treated only twice weekly, he would most likely have recovered sooner, which is easy to say with hindsight.
+It may take a year for the hair to recover, and perseverance can work well.
+Time has also taught me that “less is best” when wheatgrass is used for alopecia (and many other conditions).
+For instance, for alopecia, I would recommend it once weekly only - (a light spray only), and persevere.